jrnold/afrobarometer-languages/README.md

 This contains data on mappings between languages used in the [Afrobarometer](http://www.afrobarometer.org/) survey and common language databases: [ISO 639-3](http://www-01.sil.org/iso639-3/)/[Ethnologue](https://www.ethnologue.com/), [WALS](http://wals.info/languoid), and [Glottolog](http://glottolog.org/).

-Currently only languages for Afrobarometer Round 6 (2016) have been mapped.

 # Data

 The data consist of several comma-separated tables in the `data` directory.